kokkos/kokkos-core-wiki/docs/source/API/core/view/view.rst

 .. cppkokkos:function:: View( const ALLOC_PROP &prop, const IntType& ... indices)

-   Allocating constructor with allocation properties.
+   Allocating constructor with allocation properties (created by a call to `Kokkos::view_alloc`).
 If an execution space is specified in ``prop``, the initialization uses it and does not fence.
    Otherwise, the View is initialized using the default execution space instance corresponding to ``MemorySpace`` and fences it.